Iowa High School Hockey League/Midwest High School Hockey League

 2022: Dallas, Texas - March 24-28

-Lincoln Jr. Stars - Semifinalist
+Lincoln Jr. Stars - Division II Semifinalist

 Both teams suffer loses in the semifinals.
 Waterloo falls to Denver East (Colorado) 4-6.